Safety & Sanitation Information

 The global pandemic has led us to adapt our operations and style of service to keep things safe and keep things Pete's.
 To learn how to rock your next experience with us, read on!

-We are pleased to announce that all locations again accept cash!
+We are pleased to announce that all locations accept cash!

 How are We Keeping Things Safe?

-Gloves for all employees at all times during service in our Colorado and Tucson locations.
-We've always donned the gloves, but now we've added masks to the getup.
+Masks & Gloves for all employees at all times during service in our Colorado and Arizona locations.
+We've always donned the gloves, but we've added back the masks to the getup in light of the Delta variant.

 Increased employee hand-washing protocols.
 We've always enforced stringent rules on when and how to wash one's hands, and now we're being even more nit-picky about it.